MMEDIT: A Unified Framework for Multi-Type Audio Editing via Audio Language Model: Abstract

 \section{Abstract}

 Text-guided audio editing requires modifying specific acoustic events while strictly preserving non-target content.
-Despite recent progress, existing approaches remain fundamentally limited: training-free methods often suffer from signal degradation due to diffusion inversion.
-Training-based methods exhibit better generation quality but remain severely constrained by the scarcity of high-quality paired data and task formulations that cover only a narrow subset of editing operations.
+Despite recent progress, existing approaches remain fundamentally limited: most are restricted to elementary operations (e.g., addition and removal), while real-world scenarios require more extensive tasks.
 Moreover, standard architectures in this paradigm often decouple text and audio processing, limiting the model's ability to align instructions with specific acoustic contexts.
 To overcome these constraints, we propose \textbf{MMEdit}, an ALM-driven framework for unified audio editing.
 We systematically extend task definitions to cover a comprehensive range of operations, including addition, replacement, removal, reordering, and attribute modification.
 Furthermore, we construct a scalable synthesis pipeline to generate large-scale paired data with fine-grained event-level annotations.
 To capture complex editing semantics, we integrate Qwen2-Audio encoder with an MMDiT-based generator, achieving precise cross-modal alignment and localized editing.
 Experiments demonstrate that our approach delivers superior editing localization accuracy, robust instruction following, and high fidelity in non-edited regions.
-The project page can be accessed at \href{https://ty0402.github.io/MMEditing/}{Project Page}.
+The project page can be accessed at \href{https://ty0402.github.io/MMEditing/}{Project Page}